niyangbai/wagegap22/README.md

 # wagegap22package
 This is a package for `/wagegap22`.
-To install the package please follow the code below:
+To install it please follow the code below:

 ```
 library(devtools)